UVADS/orientation-technical/README.md

 18. code review code focus https://www.ibm.com/developerworks/rational/library/11-proven-practices-for-peer-review/

 ## How to submit feedback
-I love getting feed back.
+I love getting feedback.
 Here is how you can submit it.
 1. Fork this repo
 2. work on your fork
 3. Issue a pull request for any suggested improvements

+Alternatively you can submit and issue on the repository.

 ## Best link for resources [UVA Library Data Science Library Research Guide](https://guides.lib.virginia.edu/datascience).